 Call for Papers:

 The first two decades of the twenty-first century put the 1990s accounts of globalization, multiculturalism, clash of civilizations, and transnational mobility of peoples and ideas through the rigorous tests of the 9/11 attacks and the global war on terror, the information revolution, the Arab uprisings, the “migration crisis,” and the COVID-19 pandemic.
-The result has been an array of experiences shaped by an evolving global stress on the securitization of borders, the increasing appeal of populism, and a rising sense of global Islamophobia and xenophobia.
-These have occurred amidst waves of disruption to identity and community life, forced and voluntary displacement, and the imposition of growing challenges to mobility in a globalized and yet heavily policed world.
-In this context of change and struggle, how are voluntary and involuntary migrants and diasporas of the Middle East and North Africa (MENA) been represented in twenty-first-century media?
+The result has been an array of experiences shaped by evolving global stress on the securitization of borders, the increasing appeal of populism, and a rising sense of global Islamophobia and xenophobia.
+These have occurred amidst waves of disruption to identity and community life, forced and voluntary displacement, and the imposition of growing challenges to mobility in a globalized yet heavily policed world.
+In this context of change and struggle, how are voluntary and involuntary migrants and diasporas of the Middle East and North Africa (MENA) represented in twenty-first-century media?
 How do representational modes of identity, mobility, and belonging engage these pressing realities?
 What do these representations reveal about agency and resistance against institutionalized forms of exclusion and violence?
-And how do migrant and diasporic medias and representations themselves constitute counter-archives and counter-narratives?
+And how do migrant and diasporic media and representations themselves constitute counter-narratives to institutional meanings of identity and belonging?